sequix/sup/README.md

 compress = false
 # Whether the gzipped backups would be merged or not, no merging by default.
 mergeCompressed = false
-# Maximum duration to retain old log files based on the UTC time encoded in their filename.
+# Maximum days to retain old log files based on the UTC time encoded in their filename.
-maxAge = "30d"
+maxDays = 30
 # Maximum number of old log files to retain.
 Retaining all old log files by default.
 maxBackups = 32
 # Maximum size in MiB of the log file before it gets rotated.
 128 MiB by default.